easolhq/easolhq.github.io/docs/pricing_and_payments/deposits.md

 ```
 {% endraw %}

-By using the `series.featured_variant`, the resulting `deposit_price` may not be the cheapest deposit, however it is the deposit for the cheapest variant.
+By using the `series.featured_variant`, the resulting `deposit_price` may not be the cheapest deposit, however, it is the deposit for the cheapest variant.

 Reminder: reset with {% raw %}`{% assign deposit_active = false %}`{% endraw %} when looping through products.